Arjun-Bhattarai/LLMs/README.md

+# LLM Tokenization & Preprocessing Project

+## 📌 Project Overview

-This project demonstrates basic text preprocessing and tokenization techniques used in Large Language Models (LLMs).
-It includes reading raw text, cleaning it using regular expressions (re module), and splitting it into tokens.
+This project demonstrates fundamental **text preprocessing and tokenization techniques** used in Large Language Models (LLMs).
+It focuses on how raw text is converted into numerical form that models can understand.

-It also explores how tokenizers work internally, including simple word-level tokenization and the implementation of Byte Pair Encoding (BPE).
-The goal is to understand how raw text is converted into numerical representations that models can process.
+The pipeline includes reading raw text, cleaning it using regular expressions (`re` module), and converting it into tokens for training.

+It also explores internal workings of tokenizers, including **word-level tokenization** and a simple implementation of **Byte Pair Encoding (BPE)** used in modern LLMs like GPT.

+---

-Key features:
+## 🚀 Key Features

+- Raw text loading and preprocessing
-- Word-level tokenization with unknown token handling
+- Word-level tokenization with `<UNK>` handling
-- Custom implementation of Byte Pair Encoding (BPE)
+- Custom Byte Pair Encoding (BPE) implementation
-- Encode and decode functionality for tokens
+- Encode and decode functions for text ↔ token conversion
-- Experimentation with special tokens like `<|endoftext|>`
+- Special token support like `<|endoftext|>`

-This project is useful for understanding the preprocessing pipeline behind modern LLMs like GPT.
+- Input-target pair creation for next-token prediction
+- Sliding window dataset for training LLMs
+- PyTorch DataLoader integration for batching

+## 📦 Tech Stack

+- Python
+- Regular Expressions (`re`)
+- PyTorch
+- tiktoken (GPT tokenizer)